Stress and Anger Management

 Employing coaching strategies rooted in CBT principles to overcome procrastination and improve performance.
 In addition, it tackles indecisiveness and maladaptive self-doubt.

-Applying eye movement desensitisation and reprocessing (EMDR) psychotherapy techniques to recover from traumatic experiences.
-Moreover, EMDR is used to enhance performance and tackle procrastination, fears and motivational impairments.
+Eye movement desensitisation and reprocessing (EMDR) was initially designed to treat PTSD and help recover from traumatic experiences.
+However, research shows that EMDR techniques are also effective in enhancing performance and tackling procrastination, fears and motivational impairments.

 Mental Health Awareness Training

-Furthermore, as a neuroscience- and trauma-informed psychologist, Diana provides mental health awareness training on the following topics:
+Furthermore, as a neuroscience-informed psychologist, Diana provides mental health awareness training on the following topics:

 - personality disorders and difficulties;